 - a.
 The District's COVID-19 policies and procedures to protect employees from COVID-19 hazards and how to participate in the identification and evaluation of COVID-19 hazards under 8 CCR § 3205(C)(2)(A). - b.
 Information regarding COVID-19-related benefits to which the employee may be entitled under applicable federal, state, or local laws.
-This includes any benefits available under legally mandated sick and vaccination leave, if applicable, workers' compensation law, local governmental requirements, the employer's own leave policies, leave guaranteed by contract, and 8 CCR § 3205. - c.
-The fact that: - COVID-19 is an infectious disease that can be spread through the air when an infectious person talks or vocalizes, sneezes, coughs, or exhales. - COVID-19 may be transmitted when a person touches a contaminated object and then touches his/her eyes, nose, or mouth, although that is less common. - An infectious person may have no symptoms. - d.
+This includes any benefits available under legally mandated sick and vaccination leave, if applicable, workers' compensation law, local governmental requirements, the employer's own leave policies, leave guaranteed by contract, and 8 CCR § 3205.

+c.
+The fact that:

+- COVID-19 is an infectious disease that can be spread through the air when an infectious person talks or vocalizes, sneezes, coughs, or exhales. - COVID-19 may be transmitted when a person touches a contaminated object and then touches his/her eyes, nose, or mouth, although that is less common. - An infectious person may have no symptoms. - d.
 The fact that particles containing the virus can travel more than 6 feet, especially indoors, so physical distancing, face coverings, increased ventilation indoors, and respiratory protection decrease the spread of COVID-19 but are most effective when used in combination. - e.
-The District's policies for providing respirators and the right of employees who are not fully vaccinated to request a respirator for voluntary use as stated in 8 CCR § 3205, without fear of retaliation and at no cost to employees.
-Whenever respirators are provided for voluntary use under this 8 CCR § 3205 or sections 3205.1 through 3205.4: - 1.
+The District's policies for providing respirators and the right of employees to request a respirator for voluntary use as stated in 8 CCR § 3205, without fear of retaliation and at no cost to employees.
+Whenever respirators are provided for voluntary use under 8 CCR § 3205 or sections 3205.1 through 3205.4, the District shall provide effective training and instruction to employees regarding: - 1.
 How to properly wear the respirator provided; and - 2.
 How to perform a seal check according to the manufacturer's instructions each time a respirator is worn and the fact that facial hair interferes with a seal. - f.
-The importance of frequent hand washing with soap and water for at least 20 seconds and using hand sanitizer when employees do not have immediate access to a sink or hand washing facility, and that hand sanitizer does not work if the hands are soiled.
+The importance of frequent hand washing with soap and water for at least 20 seconds and using hand sanitizer when employees do not have immediate access to a sink or hand washing facility, and that hand sanitizer does not work if the hands are soiled. - g.

-- g.
 Proper use of face coverings and the fact that face coverings are not respiratory protective equipment.
 COVID-19 is an airborne disease, N95s and more protective respirators protect the users from airborne disease while face coverings primarily protect people around the user. - h.
-COVID-19 symptoms, the importance of obtaining a COVID-19 test, and not coming to work if an employee has COVID-19 symptoms. - i.
-The conditions under which face coverings must be worn at the workplace and that face coverings are recommended outdoors for people who are not fully vaccinated if six feet of distance between people cannot be maintained.
-Employees can request face coverings from the District at no cost to the employee and can wear them at work, regardless of vaccination status and without fear of retaliation. - j.
+COVID-19 symptoms, the importance of obtaining a COVID-19 test, and not coming to work if an employee has COVID-19 symptoms. - The conditions under which face coverings must be worn at the workplace and that employees can request face coverings from the District at no cost to the employee and can wear them at work, regardless of vaccination status and without fear of retaliation. - j.
 Training will be documented by a completed Training Verification Form provided during the training.
 Alternatively, a training log may be utilized.
 See Appendix D: COVID-19 Training Roster.